o3de/o3de.org/content/docs/userguide/cinematics/track-view/nodes-comment.md

 ---
-description: ' Use the Comment node in &ALY;''s &trackview-editor; to add comments to your track view sequence. '
+description: ' Use the Comment node in Lumberyard''s <guilabel>Track View</guilabel> editor to add comments to your track view sequence. '
 title: Comment Node
 ---